minjunnkim/imdb_sentiment/README.md

 - Advanced Models:
     - The model_training.ipynb notebook includes steps for training more advanced models like BERT, but these models are not used in the current API implementation.
-- Project Report:
-    - Detailed documentation of the project objectives, methodologies, and results is provided.